WalterSmuts/Pitch-Correction-Thesis/README.md

-# Pitch-Correction-Thesis
+# Pitch Correction Thesis
-Final year Electrical and Computer Engineering Thesis on pitch correction in the context of digital vocal recordings
+Final year Electrical and Computer Engineering thesis on pitch correction in the context of digital vocal recordings.